DHTMLX/gantt-docs/data/api/gantt_addtasklayer.md

 1\.
 When the  position of horizontal scroll is changed, the smart render gets new coordinates of the area visible on the screen at the moment. <br>
 2\.
 The dhtmlxGantt calls the **getRectangle** function for each task/link to get the exact coordinates of a custom element. <br>
 3\.
 If the **getRectangle** function returns null value, the **render** function won't be called and the custom element won't be displayed.<br>
 4\.
-If the function returns an object with the coordinates of a task/link and the received coordinates fall in the current viewport, then the **render** function will be called to display a task/link.<br>
+If the **getRectangle** function returns an object with the coordinates of a task/link and the received coordinates fall in the current viewport, then the **render** function will be called to display a task/link.<br>

 ~~~js
 gantt.addTaskLayer({